sg19xx/notebook_nautilus/README.md

-# notebook_nautilus
+# Notebook_Nautilus
-Небольшой блокнот написаный на JavaScript.
+A small notebook written in JavaScript.